We work on a handful of special initiatives to provide targeted support to specific populations and the food banks that serve them.

 We do not offer food.
 Here’s where you can find food.

 These are the initiatives that we are actively working on.
 Previously, we have worked on initiatives such as nutrition education and older adult food access.

-We help our members become more effective and stay up-to-date by facilitating the sharing of promising practices among food banks through regional meetings, webinars, newsletters, templates, toolkits, and conferences.
+We help our members become more effective and stay up-to-date by facilitating the sharing of promising practices among food banks through regional meetings, webinars, peer-to-peer discussion groups, newsletters, templates, toolkits, and conferences.
 Topics include food public policy, community outreach, communication, and fundraising.

 California’s farm workers feed the world yet the ironic truth is, the rates of hunger among our farm worker community are staggering.
 We have undertaken a special initiative, working in partnership with food banks based in agricultural regions to create better access to food resources for our farm workers.
 As we work to better understand the needs of this community we are also working closely with other organizations who advocate on behalf of farmworkers and immigrant communities.
 Learn more about our Food Access for Farmworkers Initiative here.
 (Spanish version here).

 California’s rural and remote food banks face barriers resulting from low population density coupled with larger geographic service areas.
 This dynamic increases the cost of food, staffing, and transportation for food banks located in these regions.
 At the same time, hunger in rural communities continues to rise.

 We work with rural and remote food banks to:

 The Rural & Remote Curriculum Modules were developed in 2016 by a peer group of rural and remote food bank directors as an information guide for those who are new to food banking and leadership roles in rural food banks throughout the state.
 The modules are peer reviewed on a regular basis to ensure up-to-date resources are provided.